S-A-P-E-R-A/Rock-Paper-Scissors--Extended/README.md

   color("red", "b")
   if goalpoints <= 0:
     print(
-        "It looks like you are still trying to go into the negatives.
+        "It looks like you are trying to go into the negatives.
 I thought that you knew better, come on noob.
 You CANNOT go into the negatives."
     )
     goalpoints *= -1
     time.sleep(3)

-  while goalpoints < 400:
+  if goalpoints < 400:
-    print(
-        "Uh oh!
-It looks like you have gone too low in your points, you MUST be punished for falsely choosing your ‘goalpoints…’ enjoy the MEGA TROUBLE"
+    print(f"Uh oh!
+It looks like {goalpoints} is too low in for a goal, you MUST be punished for falsely choosing your ‘goalpoints…’ enjoy the MEGA TROUBLE") time.sleep(6)
-    )
-    time.sleep(4)
+    while goalpoints < 350:
         goalpoints *= 4  #Multiplies the goal points by 4
-    print("It looks like you have a new goalpoint, lets’ see what it is...\n") time.sleep(2) rounds = round(
+  rounds = round(
       (goalpoints / 100) * 1.8)  # Can change to make rounds longer/shorter

   #Rounds so it cannot be endless
   rounds += 1
+  print(f"{RoboInfo['RoboName']} is your opponent, they have {RoboInfo['RoboPoints']} points") time.sleep(4)

-  while (points > 0) and (points < goalpoints) and (rounds > 0) and (
+  while (points > 0) and (points < goalpoints) and (rounds > 1) and (
       RoboInfo["RoboGoalPoints"]
       > RoboInfo["RoboPoints"]) and (RoboInfo["RoboPoints"] > 0):
     for i in range(len(mode)):